brgillis/Test_Reporting/SPR-TC-SHE-100034-calibr-simul-001.md

 In the case of PSF model inaccuracy, requirements have been imposed on it based on equations from Paulin-Henriksson (2009).
 Thus, here we test the validity of these equations.

 In the first test, we alter the PSF by varying the simulated position of the M2 mirror, which is the model parameter with the most direct impact on PSF size and shape.
 In this test (shown in the top panels of Figures 6.8 and 6.9 of the linked document), we find that relationship between the multiplicative and additive biases and the change in PSF size and shape respectively is close to that predicted by Paulin-Henrikksson's equations, but with a slightly larger slope.
-In the case of multiplicative bias, the slope is approximately `50%` larger, and for additive bias it is approximately `30%` larger.
+In the case of multiplicative bias, the slope is approximately 50 per cent larger, and for additive bias it is approximately 30 per cent larger.

 This is not an unanticipated finding, as Paulin-Henrikksson's equations rely on simplified models and do not incorporate the impact of any moments of the PSF higher than quadrupole.
 We thus assess the test on this parameter a partial success, as while the bias varies more strongly than expected, it is by an amount can possibly be accounted for by stricter constraints on the PSF model.